somos-ubb/somos-ubb/README.md

 - 👋 Hi, We are @somos-ubb
 - 👀 we are interested in sentiment analysis, emotion analysis, hate speech detection, machine and deep learning, among others
 - 😄 Pronouns: SoMoS (Software-Modelling and Science)
-- The members are: Alejandra Segura Navarrete, Christian Vidal Castro, Claudia Martínez-Araneda y reciently collaborates Pedro Gómez Meneses
+- The team members are: PhD.
+Alejandra Segura Navarrete, PhD.
+Christian Vidal Castro, Mg.
+Claudia Martínez-Araneda y reciently collaborates with us PhD.
+Pedro Gómez Meneses

 <!---
 somos-ubb/somos-ubb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.